ZanzoCam/zanzocam-core/create_image.md

 ### Setup the autohotspot feature

-This step makes the RPI able to generate its own WiFi network (SSID: zanzocam-setup, Password: webcam) when no known WiFi network is detected.
+This step makes the RPI able to generate its own WiFi network (SSID & password, see below) when no known WiFi network is detected.

 Instructions found [here](https://www.raspberryconnect.com/projects/65-raspberrypi-hotspot-accesspoints/158-raspberry-pi-auto-wifi-hotspot-switch-direct-connection)